ni/nimble/packages/nimble-components/src/table/specs/editable-table-ixd.md

 | Editable cell control | Text or numeric control that supports entering or editing cell data      |

 ## Behavior

+For a table to be editable, at least one column will be marked as editable.
+All cells within a particular column will have the same editing behavior.
+Initial client applications need support for strings and numbers, so the `text` and `number-text` columns should be considered in-scope.

 ### States